 Other next steps for Flatpak in Debian:

-• Now that it's in Debian, please report bugs in the usual Debian way or send patches to fix bugs: Flatpak, OSTree, libgsystem.
+to unstable.
+Before Flatpak can follow, OSTree also needs to move. - Now that it's in Debian, please report bugs in the usual Debian way or send patches to fix bugs: Flatpak, OSTree, libgsystem.

-• Co-maintainers for Flatpak, OSTree, libgsystem would also be very welcome.
+, but I haven't had a chance to look into that in detail yet. - Co-maintainers for Flatpak, OSTree, libgsystem would also be very welcome.